Tax treaty: Permanent establishment

 Most treaties provide that business profits (sometimes defined in the treaty) of a resident of one country are subject to tax in the other country only if the profits arise through a permanent establishment in the other country.
-For eg, in the US and India tax treaty, if the person is resident of both the countries then the further clause added to the argument would be if the person owns a permanent house or has an habitual abode or being a national of a state.
+E.g., in the treaty between US and India, if the person is resident of both the countries then the further clause added to the argument would be if the person owns a permanent house or has an habitual abode or being a national of a state.
 Many treaties, however, address certain types of business profits (such as directors' fees or income from the activities of athletes and entertainers) separately.
 Such treaties also define what constitutes a permanent establishment (PE).
 Most but not all tax treaties follow the definition of PE in the OECD Model Treaty.
 Under the OECD definition, a PE is a fixed place of business through which the business of an enterprise is carried on.
 Certain locations are specifically enumerated as examples of PEs, including branches, offices, workshops, and others.
 Specific exceptions from the definition of PE are also provided, such as a site where only preliminary or ancillary activities (such as warehousing of inventory, purchasing of goods, or collection of information) are conducted.

 While in general tax treaties do not specify a period of time for which business activities must be conducted through a location before it gives rise to a PE, most OECD member countries do not find a PE in cases in which a place of business exists for less than six months, absent special circumstances.
 Many treaties explicitly provide a longer threshold, commonly one year or more, for which a construction site must exist before it gives rise to a permanent establishment.
 In addition, some treaties, most commonly those in which at least one party is a developing country, contain provisions which deem a PE to exist if certain activities (such as services) are conducted for certain periods of time, even where a PE would not otherwise exist.

 Even where a resident of one country does not conduct its business activities in another country through a fixed place or business, a PE may still be found to exist in that other country where the business is carried out through a person in that other country that has the authority to conclude contracts on behalf of the resident of the first country.
 Thus, a resident of one country cannot avoid being treated as having a PE by acting through a dependent agent rather than conducting its business directly.
 However, carrying on business through an independent agent will generally not result in a PE.